alwinb/domex/doc/domex-lang.md

 The Domex Language
 ==================

-Domex is an expression language for creating DOM trees from input data.
+Domex is an algebraic expression language for creating DOM trees from input data.
-It serves the purpose of a template language, but it is quite different from traditional template languages.
-Instead it has taken on some of the characteristics of a specification, or a data description language.
+It can be used as a template language for HTML, but it is quite different from traditional template languages.
+It has characteristics of a specification– or a data description language.

 Grammar
 -------

 The abstract syntax of Domex is given by the following grammar.
+The grammar consists of two main categories: DOM expressions _E_ and AttributeList expressions _Attrs_, where the latter makes use of attribute expressions _A_ and attribute-value expressions _V_.

 <center>